 Dr. Pamela Trotter, Chemistry

-This endowed professorship is made possible by the family of the late Robert Beart, a 1939 Augustana graduate who majored in chemistry and later earned a degree from Chicago-Kent College of Law.
-He became an expert in the area of intellectual property law, he spent the vast majority of his professional life with Illinois Tool Works.
+The Robert W. Beart Chair in Chemistry is made possible by the family of the late Robert Beart, a 1939 Augustana graduate who majored in chemistry and later earned a degree from Chicago-Kent College of Law.
+He became an expert in the area of intellectual property law and spent the vast majority of his professional life with Illinois Tool Works.
 The Beart family includes members of the Augustana classes of 1939, 1969, and 2001.
 The purpose of this fund is to provide recognition to an outstanding member of the Augustana College faculty in the Department of Chemistry.

 Dr. Trotter has been a leader in student-faculty collaboration at Augustana College, having organized summer research programs involving students from the departments of biology, pre-medicine, chemistry and education since 2002.
 She will use her position as the Beart Chair to expand programs such as student-faculty research and opportunities to attend conferences.